gerbless/react-tutorial/object-oriented-programming/readme.md

 ![prototypal-inheritance][prototypal-inheritance-source]

-This is usually a way to represent class inheritance in javascript like the other languages do:
+This is usually a way to represent class inheritance in Javascript like the other languages do:

 ````javascript
 function Foo(who){